micahvandegrift/fermentology/enhance process.md

 3. As I started to add in links to materials referenced in the talk, I realized that the Rob Dunn Lab has a really really really great website that actually compiles all their materials and resources.
 So, now the challenge is to not be repetitive.
 4. Is it erronous to assume that I can use the images and materials from the Wild Sourdough Project page??
 5. Another hour spent on adding links and media.
+6. A new day: Following feedback from Micah, I began working to make the enhanced talk more academic-y.
+Also - got excited by an idea to create a dog visualization.
+Another hour on re-reading and editing and re-wording for audience.
+7. Still worried about the citation feature because when I first tried it I accidentally deleted text and could not find an UNDO button.
+8. Now working on adding extra cool stuff - like National Geo stuff (also, personally excited because I enjoy making sourdough and my starter is from the 1800s and Canada)
+9. Okay - immediately confused on trying to find discussion/annotation feature.
+Is that just the comments?
+Going to focus on footnotes....
+11. I feel very lucky because the Wild Sourdough Project team has already created a TON of awesome visuals and media to include.